McDonald’s UK and Ireland & FAI: Demonstrating Commercial Regenerative Beef Farming

 When discussing farm activity, we look not at what we are doing, but at what we are seeing.
 Thistles have cropped up in the river meadow, we don’t make a plan to destroy them, we ask ourselves why they have these appeared and adjust our management practices to create the conditions that no longer provide the conditions they like.

-From transitioning our own farm and documenting our experiences and learnings, we will develop a practical and engaging training and advisory programme for other farmers and supply chain actors.
+From transitioning our own farm and documenting our experiences and learnings, we are developing a practical and engaging training and advisory programme for other farmers and supply chain actors.
 We plan to do this through a selection of engaging on-farm and web-based training opportunities allowing participants to gain first-hand immersive experience in systems-led AMP grazing approach and practices.
-We plan to launch the supply chain course in Jan 2021 and the farmer academy in the second half of 2021.
+We plan to launch the supply chain course in March 2021 and the farmer academy in the Autumn.

 FAI and McDonald’s hope to gain valuable insight into what AMP grazing and regenerative farming looks like on a successful commercial beef system.
 Using evidence collected in the FAI farm’s transition to create a comprehensive training and engagement platform we will demonstrate and share our farm’s progress helping industry and other producers move UK beef production towards systems that put a halt to the degradation of our land but give back to, and regenerate, our landscape.